lmuzinic/advent-of-code-2017/NOTES.md

 Big number of repeats was a slight giveaway into the fact that they must be repeating after some cycles.
 So I just recorded their end state, and after finding it, moved the counter to nth iteration before 1000000000.

 Slightly disappointed that puzzle did not include final state (just second cycle) so I was not able to write a test for that first.

+## Day 17
+Growl.
+Again without the tests for second puzzle.
+Growl.